jasato89/ironhack_rpgbattlesimulator/README.md

    4. Exit the game

-To choose an option you have to introduce the number and click 'Enter'.
+To choose an option you have to introduce the corresponding number and click 'Enter'.
 Other numbers and other characters won't be accepted and displays an error message and it will appear the same options again.

 Before the game starts, it loads the teams that are on a CSV file inside of the following path: